The selection process in becoming a firefighter

 Stage 2 - Interview

-If you pass the physical tests, we will invite you to an interview.
+If you pass the online assessments, we will invite you to an interview (group discussion).

 At the interview stage you will be assessed against the person specification as outlined in the job profile (attached below) as well as the Leadership Behavioural framework.